 (xi) The Committee may take decisions in relation to any matter concerning the management and administration of the Senate, save as otherwise provided for by the Rules, and shall determine which matters require a referral to the Senate.
 Decisions of the Committee shall be by consensus.

 (xii) The Committee shall inform the Senate of any decisions of substance it has taken, and shall give its reasons.
 Any decision of the Committee concerning the status of the Senate, or an alteration to the functions of the Senate, or having financial implications for the Senate, shall normally be referred to the Senate for approval, save where the matter is urgent, in which case ex post facto approval of a decision may be sought.

 (xiii) A Senator shall be entitled to vote in a decision of the Senate if present at the Senate meeting or by proxy or by means of electronic telecommunication.
 A proxy may be given in writing or by electronic telecommunication to a Senator present at the meeting.
 A vote may be made by electronic telecommunication made no less than 5 days before the meeting to any proposed decision of the Senate of which notice has been given to the Senate at least 14 days before the meeting, including notice of an intention by a Senator to seek elected office in the Senate.

 3. Amendment of the Rules

-The Rules may be amended by a vote of the Senate, at which not less than two-thirds of the Senators present and voting support the proposed amendment.
+The Rules may be proposed for amendment by a vote of the Senate, at which not less than two-thirds of the Senators entitled to vote and voting support the proposed amendment.
 An amendment proposed by the Senate is subject to acceptance by the IAP Executive Committee.